Mike Ehrmantraut: Season 3

-Mike finds his moves have been tracked by Gus Fring, the owner of the Los Pollos Hermanos restaurant chain, which is part of the cartel's drug trafficking chain.
-Gus meets with Mike and explains that he does not want Hector dead until Gus decides the time is right.
+Mike finds his moves have been tracked by Gus Fring, the owner of the Los Pollos Hermanos restaurant chain, which is part of the cartel's drug trafficking operation.
+Gus explains to Mike that he does not want Hector dead until Gus decides the time is right.
 He encourages Mike to continue to disrupt Hector's drug trafficking and attempts to pay him, but Mike does not accept the money.
-He asks for help to launder the $250,000 he stole, and Gus obliges by arranging for Madrigal Electromotive, the parent company of Los Pollos and a participant in its drug activities, to hire Mike as a contracted security consultant and pay him monthly consulting fees.
-Mike joins Stacey at group therapy sessions to help her overcome Matt's death.
+He asks for help to launder the $250,000 he stole, and Gus obliges by arranging for Madrigal Electromotive, the parent company of Los Pollos and a participant in its drug activities, to hire Mike as a contracted security expert and pay him monthly consulting fees.

+Meanwhile, Mike also participates in other ventures and activities.
+He poses as a repairman and fixes the door of Jimmy's brother Chuck's house, while clandestinely taking pictures of his home environment and copying information from his address book for Jimmy.
+Mike joins Stacey at group therapy sessions to help her overcome Matt's death and befriends a woman named Anita from her support group.
+Later, he acts as Daniel's bodyguard once more for another deal with Nacho, who buys empty capsules from Daniel and plans to replace Hector's heart medication with fake pills.
+Mike advises Nacho to switch the pills back if he is successful, so that Hector's death cannot be traced back to him.